adamstephensen/MCW-Integration/case-study.md

 * Must replace BizTalk with a solution
 * Must ensure DBAs don’t have to run SSIS packages locally
 * Payroll system has ability to call out (HTTP, webhook, etc.), provides a SOAP interface to call in
-* Payroll system VM needs to migrate to Azure
+* Payroll system VM needs to migrate to Azure, with seperate back-end API and front-end
+* Employee web system currently in Azure needs to be modernized to a seperate back-end API and front-end
 * On-prem SQL needs to be replaced with cloud solution (such as Cosmos)

 ## Assumptions